Richard Ashcroft to release an acoustic album of greatest hits

 Asked by Radio X's George Godfrey if he had any plans in the works, Ashcroft replied: "Yeah, at the moment I'm set to start on an acoustic set of some of the best tunes [...] and stripping them back and laying them bare basically, so that will be my next thing.
 I'm excited about that."

 The Drugs Don't Work singer added: "I'll be recording, I'm carrying on, moving on.
 So that will be my next record and from there when that comes out, that mythical night in my mind will take place."

 This Monday (31 August) saw The Verve's Bitter Sweet Symphony beat out stiff competition from the likes of Oasis and Travis to come out at Number 1 in Radio X's Top 100 Of The 90s.

 Oasis' Don't Look Back In Anger came in at second place, while Travis came in third with Why Does It Always Rain On Me? and The La's followed in fourth with their classic love song There She Goes.

 "It's amazing," Ashcroft told George Godfrey when he heard the news.
 "The fans, then your peers - they're the two things that count."

 He said of the song: "I wanted to make it totally universal.
 That's the thing about it.
 You don't write imagining a crowd at a stadium.
 This was written before any of that.
 The culture wasn't the same.
 I honestly believed it was done in a different mindset.
 The people make it an anthem, because they're the ones that sing along to the words."

-The former Verve frontman noted that Bitter Sweet Symphony has remained relevant 23 years after its release.
-"It's a very fresh piece of music," he explained.
+"It's a very fresh piece of music," he explained talking about the song's longevity.
 "It could easily be a soundtrack to what the world's going through right now.
 It chimes now just as it did back then."